zoxpx/pxdocs/content/reference/CLI/encrypted-volumes.md

 ## Related topics

-* For information about how to encrypt your Portworx volumes using Kubernetes secrets, refer to the [Using Kubernetes Secrets with Portworx](/key-management/kubernetes-secrets/#using-kubernetes-secrets-with-portworx) section.
+* For information about encrypting your Portworx volumes using Kubernetes secrets, refer to the [Using Kubernetes Secrets with Portworx](/key-management/kubernetes-secrets/#using-kubernetes-secrets-with-portworx) section.